Arva/arva-js/esdoc-res/tutorial.md

 In other words, this is not only an **animation library** (GreenSock, Velocity.js etc), nor an **application framework** (React, Angular, etc), but a holistic solution of both.

 Arva solves the problem of layout and animation without the need to bother with CSS nor HTML.
 While CSS is still used for **styling** of the content, whereas **positioning** and **sizing** is handled through different processes.
-Arva astracts away some of the concerns that many front-end developers face, which includes CSS deep-dives and directives like `display: inline-block` `margin:auto`, `position:relative`, `clear:left`, `float: right`, `zoom: 1` `overflow: auto`, `-webkit-box-sizing: border-box` and so on.
+Arva abstracts away some of the concerns that many front-end developers face, which includes CSS deep-dives and directives like `display: inline-block` `margin:auto`, `position:relative`, `clear:left`, `float: right`, `zoom: 1` `overflow: auto`, `-webkit-box-sizing: border-box` and so on.

 Even modern paradigms like `flexbox` won't be necessary anymore.
-In addition, arva refrains from using any templating language, and only uses standard EcmaScript syntax.
+In addition, Arva refrains from using any templating language, and only uses standard EcmaScript syntax.
 Let's get started.

 # Layout and hierarchy

-The API surface of layout in much smaller than that of css, and an example is usually the best way to start out an explanation.
+The API surface of Arva [layout](https://github.com/Arva/demo) in much smaller than that of CSS.
+We have 11 main layout operators to learn once, which can be combined with each other to create powerful permutations of features.

+An example is usually the best way to start out an explanation!

 We demonstrate how to construct the following layout:

 ![layout-example =250x](asset/layout.png)